Safeguarding and Child Protection Policy

-Ensure that their safeguarding arrangements take into account the policies and procedures of the Local Safeguarding Children Board.
+Ensure that their safeguarding arrangements take into account the policies and procedures of the Devon Children and Families Partnership.

 What to do if you are concerned

-If a child makes an disclosure or allegation of abuse against an adult or other child or young person, it is important that you:
+If a child makes a disclosure or allegation of abuse against an adult or other child or young person, it is important that you:

 Stay calm and listen carefully.